 Specialist palliative care in Victoria comprises community and inpatient palliative care, consultancy teams, outpatient clinics and day hospices.
-It will soon include a 24-hour statewide advice service.
+A statewide advice service is now available.
 There are three ways for health professionals, especially nurses and doctors, to obtain specialist advice when encountering difficulties prescribing or obtaining anticipatory medicines.